Abdulkhadir63/backblaze-aws-lakehouse/README.md

 # 5. 🗂️ Data Plane

+The data plane is the part of the project that actually processes the Backblaze data.

+The control plane decides **what file should be processed and when it should run**.

-The data plane is responsible for processing the actual Backblaze data.
+The data plane is responsible for **reading that file, transforming it, validating it, and producing the final analytical data**.

-The data path is:
+The main data flow is:

 ```text
 S3 RAW